Frequently Asked Questions

 What is the vision of Jakson Green?

-Jakson Green aims to be a 7.5GW renewables platform by 2027 (cumulative) and a 18GW platform by 2030 while targeting over 1 million tons per annum (MTPA) of Green Ammonia/Green Hydrogen globally by 2030.
+Jakson Green aims to be a 7.5GW renewables platform by 2027 (cumulative) and an 18GW platform by 2030 while targeting over 1 million tons per annum (MTPA) of Green Ammonia/Green Hydrogen globally by 2030.